101arrowz/pwa-manifest/packages/parcel-plugin-pwa-manifest/README.md

 The `theme_color` will default to white and will change the default behavior of some parts of the icon generation, such as the background color of the Microsoft Tile.

+The `screenshots`, unlike in a normal web app manifest, should be an array of string screenshot image filepaths or absolute URLs.
+Do not use relative URLs or they will be confused for filepaths.
+Each image should be a PNG, JPEG, or WebP file.

 Instead of manually setting an `icons` parameter containing a set of icons, you should use `genIconOpts`, which will contain the options for icon generation.
 The parameters for `genIconOpts` are as follows:
 #### `baseIcon`
 The path to the icon to generate all other icons from.
 Path is relative to the placement of `package.json`.